openmhealth/shimmer/README.md

 A *shim* is an adapter that reads raw health data from a third-party API and converts that data into an [Open mHealth compliant data format](http://www.openmhealth.org/developers/schemas/).
-It's called a shim because it lets you treat the third-party API like an Open mHealth compliant endpoint when writing your application.
+It's called a shim because it lets you treat third-party data like Open mHealth compliant data when writing your application.
-To learn more about shims, please visit the [shim section](http://www.openmhealth.org/developers/apis/) on the main site.
+To learn more about shims, please visit the [shim section](http://www.openmhealth.org/developers/apis/) on our site.

 A shim is a library, not an application.
 To use a shim, it needs to be hosted in a standalone application called a *shim server*.
-The API exposed by the shim server lets your application use a shim to read data in either the raw format produced by the third-party API or in a converted Open mHealth compliant format.
-To choose the shims you want to enable in the shim server, please follow the instructions below.
+The shim server API lets your application use a shim to read data from a third-party API.
+This data is available in two formats;
+ the raw format produced by the third-party API and the converted Open mHealth compliant format.
+To make it easier to use the shim server, we've provided a *shim server UI* that can trigger authentication flows and make requests.

-This repository contains a shim server and shims for third-party APIs.
+This repository contains a shim server, a shim server UI, and shims for third-party APIs.
 The currently supported APIs are:

 * [Fat Secret](http://platform.fatsecret.com/api/)
 * [Fitbit](http://dev.fitbit.com/)